Hi everyone. I'm gonna put my disclaimer first for all the people who don't want to waste their time if they can't date me! Whee!

 Asexuality: An Overview: My video on the topic.

-So You Think You're Asexual: My nonfiction book on the topic (coming Fall 2014 from Skyhorse Publishing)
+The Invisible Orientation: My nonfiction book on the topic (coming September 2014 from Skyhorse Publishing).

 Media Appearances: A complete list of my magazine interviews, TV and movie appearances, news/radio interviews, and speaking engagements.